adamint/SpadesAI/README.md

 Build and run:
 - In IntelliJ IDEA, make sure "Kotlin" plugin is installed and Java is available.
 Go to src/test/kotlin/spades/engine/Tests.kt and click the green Run (play) button next to fun main in the file to run tests.
+Kotlin 1.4 is required, JDK >= 8.